VarunGorti/vgorti/content/posts/gto_explained_1.md

 - **2x pot bet:** MDF = 33%, Bluffs:Value = 2:3 (40% bluffs, 60% value)
 - **Infinite bet:** MDF = epsilon, Bluffs:Value = 1:1 (50% bluffs, 50% value)

-Larger bets are paired with higher bluff frequencies, and also lower calling frequencies.
-But your perfectly polar hands still make more money by betting large in theory!
+Larger bets are paired with higher bluff frequencies, and also result in lower calling frequencies.
+But hands with 100% equity still make more money by betting large in theory!
 This is a general pattern that is important to remember.

 **And the solver confirms our solution:**